cestacio/react-redux-youtube-clone/README.md

 # A Simple Youtube Clone

+An app that allows users to search for YouTube videos.
 Built with React, Redux and the YouTube API.

 ### Getting Started